 You are in Beware the Wolves -> List of False Teachings

-The modern superstition and belief in demon possession and the practice of “exorcism” today is not Scriptural.
-The Roman Catholic Church and Pentecostal (charismatics) churches in particular are known for this type of sensationalism and superstitious practices; but it is simply yet one more of their many false doctrines/false teachings which come from paganism, not the true Christianity of the New Testament Bible.
+The modern superstition and belief in demon possession and the practice of “exorcism” today are not Scriptural.
+The Roman Catholic Church and Pentecostal (charismatics) churches, in particular, are known for this type of sensationalism and superstitious practices; but it is simply yet one more of their many false doctrines/false teachings which come from paganism, not the true Christianity of the New Testament Bible.

 Wayne Jackson writes: